CPC Definition - Subclass C21D

 Relationships with other classification places

-When the alloy is produced by a specifically described method (examples, claims) then the method is classified as well (B22F, C23C, B23K, C25D, C25B, B22D, B21J, B21B, B21C etc).
+When the alloy is produced by a specifically described method (such as in the examples or claims) then the method is classified as well in the appropriate areas such as B22F, C23C, B23K, C25D, C25B, B22D, B21J, B21B or B21C.

 Ferrous alloys are classified in C22C 38/00.

-When the alloy is intended for a particular use/product then the use/ product is classified as well.
+When the alloy is intended for a particular use/product then the use/product is classified as well.

 References